-Name of Center: Regional Center for Independent Living Address: 497 State Street, Rochester, New York 14608

-Report Period: October 1, 2012 - September 30, 2013 Contact Person: Bruce E. Darling, President/CEO

-Program Contact: Marsha Sweet, Assistant Director of IL Programs

-Board President Authorization: Ray Kenney, Board Chair
+Name of Center: Address: Regional Center for Independent Living 497 State Street, Rochester, NY 14608 Contract Number: C010985 Report Period: October 1, 2013 - September 30, 2014 Contact Person: Bruce Darling, President / CEO Program Contact: Karrie Gates, Assistant Director of IL Programs Board President Authorization: Ray Kenny, Board Chair

 - 1. At least one local school system or Committee on Special Education (CSE) will make a policy change in the development of transition plans for students with disabilities to include information on Independent Living Centers, ACCES-VR, and community based service agency linkages. - 2.
 There will be an increase in the number of people with disabilities that serve on education related non-profit community based agency or organization boards, committees, and tasks forces that previously have not had representation from the disability community. - 3.
-RCIL will have at least one Committee on Special Education (CSE) within the Center's service area incorporate the New York State Independent Living Philosophy and History DVD as a regular part of disability awareness training for Committee members.
+At least one Early Intervention Program will incorporate RCIL's Independent Living Philosophy presentation into a training curriculum for its staff and parents.] - 4.
+At least one community based nurse or certified nurse's aide training program will adopt a disability awareness Independent Living philosophy component developed by RCIL into its curriculum for nurses or other health care workers. - 5.
+An outside agency will establish a written agreement with RCIL to provide training to its program participants on riding local bus service.

 - 1. There will be a measurable increase in the number of integrated employment preparation programs, such as community work experience programs and job readiness training programs, for persons with disabilities. - 2.
 New York State legislature will amend the vehicle and traffic law to permit licensing and employment of truck drivers who are deaf. - 3.
 RCIL will establish a written agreement with local Veteran associations to provide work readiness and support programs for Veterans with disabilities. - 4.
-At least one area business will improve access for employees, or potential employees, with disabilities. - 5.
-At least one union or business council will improve its access by providing materials in alternative formats and holding meetings in an accessible location.
+As a result of the Center's efforts to identify employers that discriminate against deaf job applicants, an employment discrimination complaint will be filed with the NYS Division of